Royal Greenhouses of Laeken: Inception and construction

 The first construction phase took place between 1874 and 1893, ending with the completion of the so-called Iron Church, a domed greenhouse, which would originally serve as the royal chapel.
 The inauguration took place in 1880, but the complex was also expanded afterwards.
-During that period, the king was preparing his Congo Free State, a private colony which was founded in 1885.
-The greenhouses were intended as a symbol of the king's colonial power: plants from Central Africa were said to illustrate that power.
+During that period, the king was establishing his Congo Free State, a private colony that was founded in 1885.
+The greenhouses were intended as a symbol of the king's colonial power, with plants from Central Africa said to illustrate that power.
 In particular, the Congo Greenhouse and the Embarcadère Greenhouse were built in 1886–1888 from this perspective.
 A third zone was constructed from 1892 to 1905.
-For this, following Balat's death in 1895, Leopold called upon the architects Henri Maquet and Charles Girault.
+Following Balat's death in 1895, Leopold called upon the architects Henri Maquet and Charles Girault to oversee this work.
 The octagonal Palm Pavilion was furnished as a bedroom and connected to the palace by a subterranean corridor where Leopold received his mistresses.
 After the king's death in 1909, the greenhouses were preserved, but the Iron Church was converted into a private royal bathing house.